commercelayer/demo-store/README.md

 commercelayer plugins:install imports
 ```

-Now you can log in to your `Integration` API client from the CLI:
+Now you can log in to your integration API client from the CLI:

 ```sh
 commercelayer applications:login \